 During a manic episode, individuals may feel like they have unlimited power, energy, and creativity.
 They may have racing thoughts, speak quickly, and jump from one idea to another without completing their thoughts.
 They may also become easily distracted and have difficulty focusing on one thing for an extended period.
 This can make it challenging for them to complete tasks or engage in activities that require sustained concentration.

 In addition to these symptoms, individuals experiencing a manic episode may exhibit unusual or risky behavior.
-They may engage in impulsive behaviors like reckless driving, drug use, or unprotected sex.
+They may engage in impulsive behaviors such as reckless driving, drug use, or unprotected sex.
 They may also experience delusions, which are false beliefs that are not based on reality.
 For example, they may believe they have special powers or that they are invincible.

 It is important to note that a manic episode can have serious consequences for individuals and those around them.
 It can lead to legal and financial problems, damaged relationships and can even result in hospitalization or legal trouble.